JessA-L/codepathSITE-prework/README.md

 # Pre-work - *Memory Game*

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Simone** is a Light & Sound Memory game to apply for CodePath's SITE Program.

 Submitted by: **Jessica Allman-LaPorte**